Application for a January 2024 start is still open.

-- This unique online course is perfect for signed/spoken language interpreters looking for accessible further study to develop your professional practice within a research-informed framework.
+- Unique opportunity to further your studies: This accessible online course is perfect for signed/spoken language interpreters looking for further study to develop professional practice within a research-informed framework.

-- The course advances the recognition of specialist interpreting skills and the development of reflective practice.
+- Responsive: The course advances the recognition of interpreting skills in specialist domains of work.

 The entire course is delivered online.
 You will use an extensive range of learning technologies and multimedia resources to support directed, independent learning.
 Contact between staff and students can involve recorded or live online lectures, seminars, case-based discussions and tutorials.